sw4796/makerton_esp32_aiagent/ARTICLE.md

 4. **Upload the Firmware:**
    - Click on the right arrow (→) in the status bar or run `PlatformIO: Upload`.
    - Monitor the output for successful upload messages.
+You can also run Build & Monitor.

 5. **Monitor Serial Output:**
    - Use `PlatformIO: Monitor` to view serial logs.